 As a result, what I took away from the retreat included techniques to help me improve on poses I’d been doing for years but wasn’t quite “there” with (though are you ever really in yoga?), the ability to do things I hadn’t been able to before, and tips to help me get one step closer to the poses that remain challenging (flipping headstand).

 Bindi and Lisa managed really well when it came to catering for the mixed skills levels in our group.
 They made sure the pace and complexity were not too much for the newbies.

 The meditation was something I hadn’t been 100% sure about beforehand.
 My only experience of it before the retreat was five minutes at the end of a yoga class.
 Although I always found that relaxing, there’s a big difference between five minutes here and there and 30 minutes every day.

 The meditation turned out to be one of the big revelations on the retreat.
 It was a great way to set up for the physical yoga practice and a really good way to start the day.
 I felt calmer and less tense as a result of doing it.

 It also helped that we’d start each session by talking a bit about the philosophy of yoga.
 This was something we discussed in more detail during the workshops as it contributed to the meditation and the role it can play

-Why Go on A Yoga Retreat?
+Why Go on A Yoga Retreat in Bali?

 I’ve never been attracted to yoga primarily for its spiritual side.
 In fact, I’d say I’ve always done it despite that element, not because of it.

 No Judgement Teaching

 Not only are there are a surprising number of fairly judgy yoga teachers (clearly not in keeping with the philosophy behind it at all) but most of us get competitive with ourselves, even if we somehow manage

 I have to admit that I can sometimes get distracted by a sense that I have to be able to do a certain pose and irritated with myself if I’m not at the level I think I should be.

 A Sense of Community

 On many retreats, the yoga teachers will also stay on the premises, and will be with you during meals and in-between classes, and it’s true that this wasn’t the case at Blooming Lotus.
 Lisa and Bindi would arrive before the morning class and would return for the later workshops and classes.

 Plus, everyone on the retreat shares a room (unless you’re prepared to pay extra for a private villa but most people don’t) so if it’s a sense of community you’re looking for, it’s definitely still there.

 It was that the food was slightly bland, which was a little disappointing.
 Particularly as the food in Ubud was otherwise fantastic.

 As for the accommodation, it was beautiful.The retreat consists of a range of large villas with a few rooms in each (ours had three) and a large, open-air living room/kitchen area with sofas, a dining table and cooking facilities (not that we needed to use them) in each villa.

 It wasn’t huge.
 Especially not given that fact that if you’re travelling on your own, you will end up sharing the space with someone you don’t know.
 That said, my roommate and I managed the space just fine, and she was lovely and easy to live with.

 All villas have their own infinity-edge swimming pool and if you’re lucky enough to be in one located higher up (the resort is sprawled out across quite a few levels), as I was, you have wonderful jungle views.

 I would definitely recommend Blooming Lotus, especially if you haven’t done a yoga retreat before and you’re not completely sure if it’s for you.
 I’m pretty sure this experience would win you over.